 Ken appreciated the opportunity to share tips on cycling safety and the law via ZOOM “Inspire by the Fire” presented by Columbus Outdoor Pursuits!

 BOOK REVIEW by Columbus Outdoor Pursuits: Thanks to Ken Knabe of Knabe Law Firm Co., LPA for his support of the cycling community!
 As you may have noticed, our roadways are currently booming with increased cycling.
 His new book released just a few weeks ago details cycling rights and how to “cycle right”, which is paramount for road safety.
 One chapter for motorists explains the “whys” of what cyclists are doing out there, and another discusses real Ohio bike cases involving cyclists in a multitude of situations—with varying results!
 Ken’s book also answers cycling-related questions and issues that confront cyclists every day.

-As mentioned in Chapter 5 of my book, Gov. Mike DeWine announced in April 2019 a permanent Distracted Driving Advisory Council to “develop” a longstanding plan to “change the culture” around the issue of distracted driving.
+As mentioned in Chapter Five of my book, Gov. Mike DeWine announced in April 2019 a permanent Distracted Driving Advisory Council to “develop” a longstanding plan to “change the culture” around the issue of distracted driving.
 Gov. DeWine has since appointed Ohio Department of Public Safety Director Tom Stickrath to create the Ohio Traffic Safety Council, which held its first meeting on November 4, 2020.
-With thanks to Chuck Smith of Ohio Bicycle Federation (OBF) for attending the meeting and providing the following information.
+Many thanks to Chuck Smith of Ohio Bicycle Federation (OBF) for attending the meeting and providing the following information:

 In addition to discussion of the ongoing centerline rumble strip program, installation of roundabouts, and the OSTATS crash data program, the Council’s Priority Areas will be:

 The Ohio Traffic Safety Council will meet four times in 2021: February 10, May 5, August 4, and November 3.